scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 This paper introduces the :code:`pandera` package as a way of expressing assumptions about data and falsifying those assumptions at run time.
-This tool is geared toward helping data engineers and data scientists during the software development process, enabling users to make their data proprocessing workflows more readable, robust, and maintainable.
+This tool is geared toward helping data engineers and data scientists during the software development process, enabling them to make their data proprocessing workflows more readable, robust, and maintainable.